emarsden/dash-mpd-cli/README.md

   SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

-- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS).
+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS, AVI), and all the codecs supported by these applications.

 - Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
   This requires the `mp4decrypt` commandline application from the [Bento4